 No. This might appear as an unscored question, but earth science is not a standardized section of the TEAS in 2023.
 This includes TEAS test science questions on plate tectonics and the earth’s atmosphere.

 Probably not!
 These might appear as questions that are likely not scored.

 Generally speaking, at least one month dedicated to science.
 Since anatomy and physiology is such a large part of the TEAS, you’ll want to make sure you have time to commit lots of facts to memory.

 If you’d like even more TEAS Science practice, I encourage you to check out the Prenursing Smarter Online TEAS Prep Program.

-You’ll get 500+ questions on TEAS Science practice questions, audio reviews covering every body system, detailed lessons, and downloadable workbooks to help with more TEAS science practice.
+You’ll get 500+ TEAS Science practice questions, audio reviews covering every body system, detailed lessons, and downloadable workbooks to help with more TEAS science practice.
 I’ve helped thousands of students study smarter for the TEAS, and now I’m excited to help you.

 Here’s what Prenursing Smarter student Alex said about my TEAS Science practice lessons: “I haven’t taken Anatomy or Physio yet, and Math/Bio/Chem haven’t been used in like 10 years.
 But I just got home from my first test attempt and managed an 82.3%.
 I’ll be submitting my application to a Nursing program this fall 🙂 The structure and information provided in your course was honestly so helpful.”